jenssegers/agent/README.md

 Laravel 4 User Agent
 ====================

-A user agent class for Laravel 4, based on the CodeIgniter user agent library.
+A user agent class for Laravel 4, based on [Mobile Detect](https://github.com/serbanghita/Mobile-Detect) with extended functionality.

 Installation
 ------------

-Add the package to your `composer.json` or install manually.
+Add the package to your composer.json and run `composer update`.

 	{
 	    "require": {